MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-center-defender-cloud.md

 The following change should also be noted:

-- The action to relate alerts to Microsoft Defender XDR incidents is removed.
+- The action to relate alerts to the Microsoft Defender portal incidents is removed.

 Learn more at [Ingest Microsoft Defender for Cloud incidents with Microsoft Defender XDR integration](/azure/sentinel/ingest-defender-for-cloud-incidents).